theupdateframework/taps/tap4.md

 Fourth, the client uses similar steps to update all targets metadata files.
-If the root metadata file specifies a custom URL for top-level targets role, the client should be careful in Interpreting the entries of the snapshot metadata file.
+If the root metadata file specifies a custom URL for top-level targets role, the client should be careful in interpreting the entries of the snapshot metadata file.
 For example, if the URL for the targets role in the root metadata file is "https://pypi.python.org/metadata/delegations/Django.json", then its version number would correspond to the entry for "Django.json" instead of "targets.json"